Dr Leonard Lewisohn

 Senior Lecturer, Iran Heritage Foundation Fellow in Persian and Sufi Literaure

-The staff and students of the Institute of Arab and Islamic Studies, University of Exeter, are very sad to announce that, on Monday 6 August 2018, our colleague and friend Dr. Leonard Lewisohn passed away suddenly and unexpectedly.
-It's a great shock to all of us.
+The staff and students of the Institute of Arab and Islamic Studies, University of Exeter, are very sad to announce that, on Monday 6 August 2018, our colleague and friend Dr. Leonard Lewisohn passed away.
 Our hearts go out to his wife, his family and his wide network of friends and colleagues.

 Leonard was the co-director (with Dr. Michael Axworthy) of the Centre for Persian and Iranian Studies.